vladigleba/vladigleba.github.io/source/_posts/2013-11-14-using-mapbox-with-ruby-on-rails.markdown

 # Why MapBox?

 It’s actually quite simple, really.
-You see, Google is an immense company swimming in cash and dominating virtually every product in which it has its hands.
+You see, Google is an immense company swimming in cash and dominating virtually every product it has its hands in.
 Who has the world’s most popular video sharing site?
 Google.
 Email service?
 Google.
 Whose mobile operating system has the largest market share?
 Google’s.
 Who has the world's most popular search engine?
-Google.
-And mapping service?
-Google.
+Email service?
+Mapping service?
 Heck, it’s not even a close race in most of these categories.
 This is not healthy for the rest of us, no matter how you measure it.

 MapBox is actually open source, and Google Maps is obviously not.
 When I have a choice, I’ll go with open source over proprietary any day.